October 21 – Travelling to Lille by train

 The regiment rests for three days at different locations:

-1. Garde Dieu (Some say it’s a neighbourhood in Wijtschate, but it seems to be the area between Wytschaete and Neerwaasten (= Warneton).)
+1. Garde Dieu (Some say it’s a neighbourhood in Wytschate, but it seems to be the area between Wytschate and Neerwaasten/Warneton.)

 2. Hollandseschuur (The farm and a mine crater are still there.)